 - King’s Glory gives you an ability that can instantly eliminate enemies who have less than half of their full health.

 - Once you’ve begun charging King’s Glory, enemies cannot disable you – use this to your advantage, especially in team fights.

 How to Counter Thane

-- Thane’s basic combo is using his Valiant Charge to Avalon’s Fury.
-Once you dodge on his Valiant Charge, he will have difficulty in landing his Avalon’s Fury.
-Always watch out for his Valiant Charge as this is his primary ability to initiate.
+- Thane’s basic combo is using his Valiant Charge into Avalon’s Fury.
+Once you dodge his Valiant Charge, he will have difficulty landing his Avalon’s Fury.
+Always watch out for his Valiant Charge as this is his primary way to initiate.

-- When in critical health, try to move sideways to avoid Arrow of Chaos.
-This ability has a long range that can kill enemies and even stun them in its path.
+- When in critical health, try to move sideways to avoid King’s Glory.
+This ability has a long range that can instantly kill low health foes.

 Hero Item Build

-- Thane usually runs an Arcana set which improves his tankiness and mobility.
-Such sets include Indomitable, Guerilla, and Crusader.
+- Thane usually runs an Arcana set which improves his tankiness.
+Such sets include Indomitable, Benevolence, and Crusader.

 - He can also run an AD-centric Arcana setup that has Onslaught, Assassinate, and Skewer.
 This allows him to deal more damage with his abilities and normal attacks.